 fugue policy rbac-detachcommand to detach the current policy.
 This method removes the policy but leaves any users and their corresponding user secrets intact.

 Ludwig Tips and Tricks¶

 Did you know that Fugue offers editor plug-ins so you can read and write Ludwig in your editor/IDE of choice?
 All plug-ins include Ludwig syntax highlighting, and some have additional features.
-See ludwig-mode for Emacs, ludwig-vim for vim, vscode-language-ludwig for VSCode, and language-ludwig for Atom.
+See ludwig-mode for Emacs, ludwig-vim for vim, vscode-language-ludwig for the Ludwig LSP Server and VSCode, and language-ludwig for Atom.

 Watch lwc for fast feedback¶

 If you are working with Ludwig in an editor and on a platform with the